learn-co-students/SENG-LIVE-040422-phase-3/04_intro_to_databases/README.md

 - In CLI
   - no need to change anything for now
-  - Boot it up and try to create a couple of appointments, exit the program, and see if they're still there!
+  - Boot it up and try to walk a dog, restart the program and check that the last_walked_at time is still there!

 ### Logistics

-- The code for our cli will be written in the file `lib/dog_walker_cli.rb`.
+- The code for our cli is written in the file `lib/dog_walker_cli.rb`.
 - Our class methods will be written in `lib/dog.rb` where our `Dog` class is defined.
 - Again, we'll start our cli application by running the following command in our terminal: